Elitsuv/Oxtan/README.md

-# OXTAN — Minimal CLI Programming Language
+# OXTAN — Remove boilerplates of SQL

 > [!NOTE]
 > This project is under development and contains bugs.

-OXTAN is a tiny command-line programming language built in Python to introduce kids to coding fundamentals — printing, variables, and basic math — without overwhelming complexity.
+OXTAN is a tiny tool that lets user to code sql-connectivity without repeatative lines.
-Designed for beginners to bridge the gap before diving into Python.

----

-## Features (so far)
-- Simple print statements
-- Variables assignment
-- Basic math operations
----

 Help us to bridge it!